 The most common complement mutation in aHUS is CFH, with 40% of cases inherited and 25% sporadic[65,66].
 Furthermore, not only CFH has its impact on TMA evolution, but also its family, the CFH-related genes (CFHR1-5) has an additional role.
 Through deletion, hybrid proteins formation and duplications[67] of these genes, endothelial cell surface became denuded from its protective shield, consequently aHUS may supervene[65,68].

 The risk of aHUS recurrence could be four times higher with CFH mutations or with the carriers of hybrid gene between CFH/CFHR1[24].
 On the other hand, the impact of CFI mutations is controversial.
-While the early reports about CFI mutations documented a high rate of recurrence and graft loss[69-71], Bienaimé[72] (2010) and his associates denied any risk associated recurrence with CFI mutations.
-Le Quintrec (2013) and his associates were in agreement with them[24].
+While the early reports about CFI mutations documented a high rate of recurrence and graft loss[69-71], Bienaimé[72] et al denied any risk associated recurrence with CFI mutations.
+Le Quintrec et alwere in agreement with them[24].
 As MCP can be normally expressed by the endothelial cell surface of the allograft, aHUS recurrence is seldom influenced by MCP gene mutations.
 No more than three cases of MCP-associated recurrence have been reported[73,74], where recurrence was attributed either to combined gene mutations[49] or microchimerism related to the recipient’s endothelium[74] (Table 2).

 There is paucity of data on the role of thrombomodulin (THBD) gene mutations in aHUS.
 Like MCP, THBD is membrane-anchored, so the possibility of recurrence is rarely seen.
 Only few cases have been reported[75,76].
 Gain of function mutation (C3 and CFB) is vulnerable for recurrence.
 Recurrent aHUS with subsequent graft loss have been reported in up to four cases of CFB carriers[77,78].
 On the other hand data related to C3-asociated recurrence are conflicting.
-While Le Quintrec (2013) documented recurrence in four of five allografts[24], Noris et al[79] (2010) reported only two cases out of seven transplant with C3 mutations.
-Zuber et al[80] (2011) postulated that is that normal C3 supplied by the graft tissues might have a protective effect.
+While Le Quintrec et al documented recurrence in four of five allografts[24], Noris et al[79] reported only two cases out of seven transplant with C3 mutations.
+Zuber et al[80] postulated that is that normal C3 supplied by the graft tissues might have a protective effect.

 Role of diacylglycerol kinase-ε (DGKE) mutations: Until recently, the vast majority of aHUS patients were thought to be associated with AP dysregulation.
 On contrary, most patients with DGKE mutations exhibit no evidence of complement overactivity.
 The homozygous mutations in gene encoding for DGKε and DGKε-associated nephropathy have been recently uncovered.
 Complete loss of function is associated with acute renal failure, thrombocytopenia and hemolytic anemia.
 Consequently, it has been postulated that DGKε protein may play a fundamental role in regulating thrombosis in renal tissues, a robust fact that urged expert renal clinicians to include DGKE mutations in the pathophysiology of aHUS[81,82] (see treatment below).